EmbeddedMike/vscode-node-parent-child/README.md

 # Connecting to both together

-1. Select the Program/Child lauch configuration.
+1. Select the Program/Child launch configuration.

 2. Press F5 of click on the green arrow.

 3. The debugger will stop in parent.js and both

+# Disconnecting and reconnecting

+1. If yu